szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 Python is number 1 with 29.06% share and 1.4% 1-year trend.

-C/C++ (budled together) is number 5 with 6.4%  with -0.0% 1-year trend. (emphasize of being negative 0 :-).
+C/C++ (bundled together) is number 5 with 6.4%  with -0.0% 1-year trend. (emphasize of being negative 0 :-).

 [TIOBE](https://www.tiobe.com/tiobe-index/)